OmKeshri/customer-management-system-C/README.md

 ## Contributing
 Feel free to fork this repository and contribute by submitting a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+## License
+This project is licensed under the MIT License.
+Check the license file here: [LICENSE](LICENSE)